ooni/spec/nettests/ts-024-sni-blocking.md

 # Expected impact

 Understanding whether there is blocking triggered by the content of the TLS Hello's SNI field.
+For a given SNI/domain, this nettest uses a test helper server, rather than talking to the server for the specified SNI/domain.
+This design is especially beneficial when additional blocking rules may cause the DNS to return bogus responses, or the IP address for the SNI/domain to be unreachable/filtered.

 # Expected inputs